The Official Dos and Don'ts of Cocktail Attire for Women

 Do: Wear Sleek Trousers

-Even if you aim to dress up a pair of denim (and are successful at it), risking being underdressed is never worth it.
-However, no one said you had to wear a dress to be dressy—polished trousers are just as effective.
+Even if you aim to dress up a pair of denim (yes, it's possible), risking being underdressed is never worth it.
+However, you don't have to wear a dress to be dressy.
+Polished trousers are just as effective.

 Don't: Carry an Oversize Bag